DavidSchledewitz/Awesome_Cosmics/README.md

 ## Prerequisites

-To understand how to work with this detector, a fundamental knowledge of solid-state physics and specifically semiconductors is required.
+To understand how to work with this detector, a fundamental knowledge of **solid-state physics** and specifically **semiconductors** is required.
 Please refer to the literature recommendations before continuing.

-What is also required is some basic knowledge of how to work with a linux system.
+What is also required is some basic knowledge of how to work with a **linux system**.
 You should be able to move/rename and edit text files, as well as install packages on your linux distribution of choice.
 There is no recommendation here, as nearly all linux distributions will work fine.